What is a Public Adjuster?

 A public adjuster is an insurance professional licensed by the State of Florida to represent the insured, and only the insured, during the claims process.
-These professionals basically investigate your claim and negotiate with the insurance company on your behalf to try and secure the maximum amount you are entitled to.
-They work on a contingency basis, which means it is in their best interest to recover everything that you are owed under your insurance policy.
+These professionals basically investigate your claim, represent you in the claim, and negotiate with the insurance company on your behalf.
+They work on a contingency fee basis.
 By statute, a public adjuster cannot charge more than 20% of your recovery.
-During a state of emergency – such as during Hurricane Irma – a public adjuster is not allowed to charge more than 10% of your recovery during the first year after the declaration.
-Public adjusters, like all adjusters, adhere to a strict code of ethics designed to protect the public from unscrupulous tactics.
+During a state of emergency – such as during a hurricane – a public adjuster is not allowed to charge more than 10% of your recovery during the first year after the declaration of emergency.
+Public adjusters, like all adjusters, must adhere to a code of ethics designed to protect the public from unscrupulous tactics.

-On average, people that hire public adjusters recover greater amounts than those who do not.
-In 2005, Florida’s Office of Program Policy Analysis & Government Accountability (OPPAGA) found that, on average, people that were represented by a public adjuster recovered over $15,000 more than those who were not.
+On average, insureds that hire public adjusters recover greater amounts than those who do not.
+In 2005, Florida’s Office of Program Policy Analysis & Government Accountability (OPPAGA) found that, on average, insureds that were represented by a public adjuster recovered over $15,000 more than those who were not.
 Furthermore, OPPAGA’s study found that persons that were represented by a public adjuster generally experienced longer periods of time before receiving a settlement check.
-Although at first glance this statistic may seem as an impediment, a good public adjuster will conduct a thorough investigation of your claim which takes time.
-Furthermore, if your public adjuster is doing a good job, the negotiation process may itself take longer than it would if you were doing it alone.
-With so much on the line, rushing to accept a settlement offer from your insurance company may not be in your best interest.
+Although at first glance this statistic may seem as an impediment, a good public adjuster will conduct a thorough investigation of your claim, which takes time.

 Ensure Proper Licensing & Check Background

 When hiring a public adjuster you should ALWAYS check the credentials.
-Unfortunately, all too often people fall prey to scammers and persons misrepresenting their capacity as a public adjuster.
+Unfortunately, all too often people fall prey to scammers and persons misrepresenting their capacity as a public adjuster, especially after a storm.
 You can run a search on your state government’s website to locate all current licenses held by your public adjuster.
-You should also review your adjustors experience handling claims, their recoveries, education, training, and references.
-A good public adjuster should have no problem providing these things to you and may even be willing to offer you a list of their previous clients for your reference.
-Just like your public adjuster should exercise competence and diligence in your claim, so should you exercise diligence in acquiring the right public adjuster for your needs.
-Run Google searches, reviews, ask around.
-You’d be surprised how much information you can find on the internet.
-Check with the Better Business Bureau to see if your public adjuster has any complaints filed against them.
-It will be worth it in the end to be diligent upfront.
+You should also review your adjuster's experience handling claims, education, training, and references.
+Run a Google search.
+Check with the Better Business Bureau to see if your public adjuster has any complaints filed against him or her.

 Consider Hiring a Member of a Professional Organization